The MADD Workflow

 Ready to structure your development?

-Discover the Skills that orchestrate these concepts.
+Discover the Skills that mediate each transition between agents.